Career Engagement and Marketing Internemilnels@nmu.edu

 I work with students and alumni to help provide guidance and resources in their career successes.
 The term ‘success’ to me is very student driven so we can be flexible and organic as we pursue goals and results knowing that those goals can change with time and experience.
 I have a very holistic viewpoint when it comes to both career and life paths and enjoy the self-discovery portion of the college experience.

-I have a Bachelor’s degree in Elementary Education and have been working at NMU as a secretary since 2004.
+I have a Bachelor’s degree in Elementary Education and have been working at NMU since 2004.

 I have lived in the U.P. my entire life.
 My favorite color is purple and I love true crime (shows, podcasts, books, etc.).
 My favorite quote is “Life does not have to be perfect to be wonderful.”